voxeet/voxeet-sdk-ios/README.md

   - iOS 8.0+
   - Xcode 7.3+

+## Sample Application

+A sample application is available on this [public repository](https://github.com/voxeet/ios-sdk-sample/tree/master/Sample) on GitHub.

 ## Installing the iOS SDK

 You need to disable Bitcode in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No